 Both the parent in a W-2 employment position and the second parent may each accumulate three strikes.
 Therefore strikes earned by each parent must be tracked independently of each other.
-Once either parent accumulates 3 strikes for nonparticipation, the parent in a W-2 paid employment position is ineligible to participate in that employment position for life.
+Once either parent accumulates 3 strikes for nonparticipation, the parent in a W-2 paid employment position A Trial Job, Community Service Job or W-2 Transition placement.
+For Trial Jobs, the W-2 agency pays a monthly subsidy to the employer and the employer pays a wage to the W-2 participant. is ineligible to participate in that employment position for life.
 (See Chapter 2)